 Configuring the Host Computer

-3. Check the box that allows remote connections to this computer.
+- Check the box that lets people connect to this computer from afar.

-4. Ensure that the Windows Firewall is configured to allow Remote Desktop connections.
+- Make sure that the Windows Firewall is set up to let access to Remote Desktop work.

 Setting Up Port Forwarding

-This step ensures that incoming connections on port 5244 are directed to the correct computer.
+This step makes sure that connections coming in on port 5244 go to the right machine.

 Establishing a Secure Connection